Buttered Crouton

 Oven Temperatures

-Please be sure your oven is calibrated so that when you set it for 350F it registers 350F on an oven thermometer!
-Also is your oven level from side to side and back to back?
+Please be sure your oven is calibrated so that when you set it for 350F. it registers 350F, the same for C. on an oven thermometer.
+Also is your oven level from side to side, front to front and back to back?
 And remember to preheat the oven for at ltast 20 minutes prior to baking or roasting!

-A recipe says to set the oven temperature to gas mark #3 and you have no idea on what thart means?
-Oven temperatures may be listed in centigrade, not Fahrenheit or even as a gas mark setting.
-Diffrent countries have diffrent settings on ovens, the Gas Mark is a temperature scale used on gas ovens and ranges in the United Kingdom, Ireland and several Commonwealth of Nations countries.
-If you are considering the purchase of an imported range from England, it's something to consider getting used to in recipe conversion.
+A recipe says to set the oven temperature to gas mark #3 and you have no idea on what that means?
+Oven temperatures may be listed in Celsius, not Fahrenheit or even as a Gas Mark setting.
+Different countries have different settings on ovens, the Gas Mark is a temperature scale that was used on gas ovens and ranges in the United Kingdom, Ireland and several Commonwealth of Nations countries primarily in the later part of the twentieth century.
+Many traditional recipes from these countries still exist, so it's important to know about the temperature conversions.

 The most common roasting temperature is 350F.
-This is for chickens, beef, pork, lamb and other roasts 4 to 18 pounds.
-Four pounds and less; like a Cornish Hen, a small chicken, pork tenderloin, a rack of lamb or a Chateaubriand---increase the temperature to 400 F. Large roasts over 20 pounds; like a big turkey, a whole fresh ham or large prime rib, then go with a lower heat---325 F.
+This is for chicken, beef, pork, lamb and other roasts 4 to 18 pounds.
+Four pounds and less, like a Cornish Hen, a small chicken, pork tenderloin, a rack of lamb or a Chateaubriand---increase the temperature to 400 F. Large roasts over 20 pounds, like a big turkey, a whole fresh ham or large prime rib, then go with a lower heat---325 F.

 225 F